mirisuzanne/mia/content/speaking/css-rad.md

         width: 640
         height: 360
 summary: |
-  Depending who you ask,
-  CSS is either awesome or broken.
-  CSS is not a programming language, unless it is.
-  CSS is too simple and entirely too difficult.
-  CSS is weird -- not like other languages, and not like print design either -- but trapped in a strange middle ground with unique rules and constraints.
+  The web is designed to work across platforms, devices, languages, and interfaces -- but how can we possibly design for that unknown and always-changing canvas?
 media:
   - <<: *smashing
   - <<: *frfe
 ---
 {% import "content.macros.njk" as content %}

-The web is designed to work across platforms, devices, languages, and interfaces -- but how can we possibly design for that unknown and always-changing canvas?

 CSS is designed to be resilient, declarative, accessible, and contextual -- with progressive enhancement and graceful degradation built in.